Lanka Dahan: Reception

-As the film was based on a Hindu mythological theme it was well received by the audiences.
+As the film was based on a Hindu historical theme, it was well received by the audiences.
 When the film was screened in Mumbai (then Bombay), viewers used to take their shoes off when Rama, the Hindu god, appeared on screen.
 Trick photography and special effects used in the film delighted the audiences.

 The film was well received by the masses.
 According to film historian Amrit Gangar, coins from ticket counters were collected in gunny bags and transported on bullock carts to the producer’s office.
 There were long queues at Majestic cinema in Bombay where people would fight for tickets and toss coins at the ticket counter because the film was mostly houseful.